Creating Cozy Spaces: The Art of Comfort

 Personal touches like meaningful objects or familiar scents enhance emotional connection.

-By designing with these elements in mind, you can tap into the brain’s natural response to comfort.
+By designing with these elements in mind, we can tap into the brain’s natural response to comfort.

 The Role of Lighting in Cozy Spaces